qdiazblanco/amazing-sudoku-solver/ReadME.md

-Creating a sudoku solver to learn advance project handling.
+Creating a sudoku solver to learn advanced project handling.